brummer10/jalv_select/LOCALISATION.md

 When done, save your work and run:
 `make`
 to generate the .mo file.
-In order to use your new translation, you only need to run:
+In order to use your new translation, you only need to run (as root):
 `make install`

 You could as well generate .po files for other then your locale language, by running: